vidje/ctfpp/README.md

 **Shining Forces** used to be a very defensive map with a low scoring gameplay.
 The following changes were made to counter this,

-> Railgun now spawns at defaultPlasmagun location.
+> Railgun now spawns at default Plasmagun location.
 >
-> Plasmagun now spawns at default Lightning Gun location.
+> Plasmagun now spawns at default Railgun Gun location.
->
-> Lightning Gun now spawns at default Railgun location.
 >
 > Railgun ammo now spawns instead of rocket ammo in both bases.
 >